 I curate and edit a weekly newsletter called The Educator’s Notebook.
-It collects education related news from around the web for the purpose of promoting innovation in education, and it is read around the world by teachers, school leaders, nonprofit directors, foundation leaders, charter chain managers, startup CEOS, conference organizers and more.
+It collects education-related news from around the web for the purpose of promoting innovation in education, and it is read around the world by teachers, school leaders, nonprofit directors, foundation leaders, charter chain managers, startup CEOs, conference organizers and more.

 I’ve presented separately on the topics of creativity and cognitive science at SXSWedu, NAIS, the College Board, the OECD, and elsewhere here in the US and abroad.

-Prior to my time at King’s Academy, I taught at Deerfield Academy for ten years and held a variety of leadership positions.
+Prior to my time at King’s Academy, I taught at Deerfield Academy for fifteen years and held a variety of leadership positions.
 I particularly enjoyed teaching about the history of language, Paradise Lost, the evolution of literary form, digital humanities, fundamentals of grammar and rhetoric, and, well, lots of other things, too.
 There is so much to be curious about.

 Peter Nilsson